 I wrote about a road trip I took to Denver to see one of my favorite bands play a show there.
 Despite better judgment, I suppose, I said, what the heck, and decided to go with my friend on the trip.
 However at the time I was pretty broke, in a lot of debt (mostly medical), and not in the best physical shape (which wouldn't be helped by hours spent sitting in a car and then hours standing and walking on my swollen ankles).
 But what the heck, I did it and I'm glad I did it.
-Since writing that post, I haven't gone on any other "crazy" trips or anything adventurous like that but I'm still determined to not let RA stop me from doing things in life–especially fun things.
+Since writing that post, I haven't gone on any other "crazy" trips or anything adventurous like that but I'm still determined to not let RA stop me from doing things in life--especially fun things.

 One new fun thing I've been up to lately is taking photographs at concerts for a music website called Reviler.
 It's exciting and something that I've always wanted to do.
 I've even fantasized for a long time about doing it as a career, if possible (I always figured it would be impossible though, for some reason).
 I love music, I love concerts, and I love photography.
 Perfect, right?
 Well, almost.
 The exciting and fun thing about shooting these shows is that I get free tickets and photo passes from the bands or artists' management companies so that I can take photos right up front by the stage, usually in the photo pit.
 I'm so close to the musicians that I can reach out and pinch them, or to the dismay of jealous teenagers, get sweat on by some famous indie-rock bands.
 Awesome!

 Speaking of physically-demanding jobs, I decided to give up on the idea of being a wedding DJ as a fun way to earn extra money.
 I wrote about wanting to try that in my previous "Can vs. Love" post, and since then I realized that it's just physically too difficult.
 I shadowed one of the company's DJs one evening at a wedding reception, and I helped him carry in equipment and set up everything and then observed what he was doing the whole night so that I could eventually do it on my own.
 I had a great time and I still think it would be a lot of fun to be a wedding DJ, but realistically I don't see how I could handle carrying and moving all of that heavy, bulky equipment on my own for each wedding.
-Lifting speakers, moving tables, setting up lights–I just can't do it.
+Lifting speakers, moving tables, setting up lights--I just can't do it.
 So, feeling let down and a bit like a failure, I gave up the wedding DJ "dream" for now.
 The good thing is that it's not really a career dream or passion of mine, like photography is, so I'm not that broken up about it.
 But still, not being able to do something because of my RA is depressing and demoralizing.
 It's another reminder of the control this disease has over my body and my life, and I hate that.

 And in another sad news update, I also gave up the idea of hopping on a plane to Europe for my friend's wedding in Sardinia in September.
 The thought of missing that experience was really disappointing, but I decided to make the responsible decision to save money and save myself the physical and mental stress of preparing for and taking a huge trip like that.
-Part of me was in a panic, thinking–I can't miss out on this!
+Part of me was in a panic, thinking--I can't miss out on this!
 Life is short, I have to do it!
 But another part was also in a panic worrying about the financial, emotional and physical costs of taking such a trip at that time.
 To try to console myself, I think about how there will be more chances to take trips to see my much-loved and much-missed friends abroad sometime in the future.
 Despite RA pain and any other obstacles, I always find a way, because it's important to me.